[BoDD logo]

 Storax is produced by the trees as a pathological product in response to bark damage.
 Storax of commerce may originate from the following species:

-Altingia excelsa Noronha — yields Burmese storax
+Liquidambar excelsa (Noronha) Oken — yields Burmese storax, Rose-maloes

 Liquidambar formosana Hance — yields Chinese storax